 It lets you buy goods and services in any shop using your Samsung device where you can swipe or tap your card.
 Samsung Pay acts like a digital wallet by storing all of your payment cards.

 Is Samsung Pay better than Apple or Android Pay?

-In the US, one thing that sets Samsung Pay apart from rivals Android Pay and Apple Pay is that it can be used much more widely – because it works with older magnetic stripe terminals, not just those that use near-field communication (NFC) to process contactless payments.
+In the US, one thing that sets Samsung Pay apart from rivals Google Pay and Android Pay and Apple Pay is that it can be used much more widely – because it works with older magnetic stripe terminals, not just those that use near-field communication (NFC) to process contactless payments.

 Technology called magnetic secure transmission (MST) sends a small signal from a smartphone to the card reader and this mimics the signal produced when you swipe a physical card.

 However, this is of little benefit in the UK, where most terminals have replaced the old magstripe system with contactless card readers.